Safe and Effective

 In New York State, an added level of review was established to help ensure the safety of any COVID-19 vaccine.
 Experts on New York State's independent COVID-19 Clinical Advisory Task Force will thoroughly review all vaccine research before recommending a vaccine to New Yorkers.
 This review occurs concurrently with the FDA's own review process to ensure a comprehensive review, but one that does not slow down the distribution process.

 On December 10, 2020, the FDA's vaccine advisory panel voted to recommend that the FDA authorize the Pfizer vaccine.
 Following that, also on December 10, New York's COVID-19 Clinical Advisory Task Force voted unanimously in approval of the FDA panel's decision.
-On December 11, the FDA formally authorized the Pfizer vaccine.
+On December 11, the FDA formally authorized the Pfizer vaccine for emergency use.

 On December 17, 2020, the FDA's vaccine advisory panel voted to recommend that the FDA authorize the Moderna vaccine.
-On December 18, New York's COVID-19 Clinical Advisory Task Force voted unanimously in approval of the FDA panel's decision and the FDA formally authorized the Pfizer vaccine.
+On December 18, New York's COVID-19 Clinical Advisory Task Force voted unanimously in approval of the FDA panel's decision and the FDA formally authorized the Moderna vaccine for emergency use.

 There are many factors that combined to allow the COVID-19 vaccine to be developed quickly and safely: